What Is Charged-Off Debt?: How it Affects Your Credit

 Charged-Off Account vs. Closed Account

-• Is reported as a negative entry to credit bureaus
+• Is reported to credit bureaus as a serious negative entry

-• Remains on the credit report for years
+• Remains on the credit report for several years

 Credit Card Charge Off: Why It’s Especially Damaging

-A credit card charge off is often more harmful than other types of charged-off debt because credit cards are revolving accounts.
-Revolving credit affects both payment history and utilization, two core credit scoring factors.
+A credit card charge off often carries heavier consequences than other types of charged-off debt.
+Credit cards are revolving accounts, which means balances and limits fluctuate month to month.
+That activity feeds directly into both payment history and credit utilization, two major components of credit scoring formulas.

 A credit card charge off can: